Sweeping changes expected as Virginia Democrats take control

 On Monday, Northam announced his backing of legislation to allow no-excuse absentee voting and to make Election Day a state holiday.
 As part of the plan the state would scrap Lee Jackson Day, a day honoring Confederate generals.

-Other Democrat-sponsored initiatives involve prohibiting discrimination against members of the LGBTQ community and making Virginia to ratify the Equal Rights Amendment.
+Other Democrat-sponsored initiatives involve prohibiting discrimination against members of the LGBTQ community and making Virginia the next state to ratify the Equal Rights Amendment.
 The amendment, submitted to the states in the early 1970s, would ban any discrimination based on sex.
 Virginia could be the crucial 38th state to ratify it, though legal challenges are almost certain to follow.

 Voter antipathy toward President Donald Trump, particularly in suburban areas, has helped dramatically reshape the General Assembly since the president took office.
 Democrats won control of both chambers of the legislature last year, and now, along with Northam, have an opportunity to pass priorities in a number of areas that Republicans have blocked for years.